 I don’t know which Landlords Association is best, what I can tell you is which ones I joined and why they are the right ones for me.
 I’m also interested in whether YOU are a member of a Landlords Association and why you decided that was the best one for you.

 The other association I joined is the National Landlords Association “NLA”.
 They are much bigger, certainly better funded and appear to have closer relationships with politicians and other centres of influence due to being based in London.
-They too provide advice and have a good call centre which provides it (so I’m told) but I’ve never used the service because I’d rather phone the ELA knowing that it’s easier for me to pop in any have a coffe with the person I’ve been talking to on the phone and ask them to check forms I’ve completed.
+They too provide advice and have a good call centre (so I’m told) but I’ve never used the service.

 So why did I join the National Landlords Association as well as Eastern Landlords Association you may ask.

 The answer is that some of the providers I use offer discounts to National Landlords Association members which outweigh the costs of the annual fees.
 A good example is that I used a company last year to help me solve an ongoing damp and condensation problem in one of my ground floor flats.
-The discount I got from that one supplier as a result of being a member of the National Landlords Association saved me the equivalent of two years of membership fees.
-Therefore, my reason for being a member of the National Landlords Association is purely commercial.
+The discount I got from that one supplier, as a result of being a member of the National Landlords Association, saved me the equivalent of two years of membership fees.
+Therefore, my reason for being a member of the National Landlords Association is primarily commercial.

 Other landlords speak very highly of the other Landlords Associations including (in no particular order):-

 - West Counrty Landlords Association